ocfl-archive/gocfl/pkg/ocfl/object/docs/VALIDATOR.md

 }
 ```

-The high-level function `ocflactions.ValidateObject` is the recommended way to validate objects as it provides standardized setup and error reporting.
+The high-level function `ocfl.ValidateObject` is the recommended way to validate objects as it provides standardized setup and error reporting.

 ---
 - [Object Documentation Overview](README.md)